kristinemlarson/gnssIR_matlab_v3/README.md

 Change this function to set your environment variables: set_reflection_env_variables.m

 The main function call is gnssIR_lomb.m  It has both required and optional inputs.
+The function run_mulitple_days.m gives you an idea of how it could be called and used in a loop (i.e. through multiple days and years).

 Required:
 * station name (4 characters, lowercase)